osungmin/gems_aod/README.md

 - We would highly appreciate if you cite our paper when you use our scripts.

-Estimating​ ​hourly​ ​ground-level​ ​aerosols​ ​using​ ​GEMS​ ​aerosol​ ​optical​ ​depth:​ ​A​ ​machine​ ​learning​ ​approach (O et al., 2024, submitted)
+Estimating​ ​hourly​ ​ground-level​ ​aerosols​ ​using​ ​GEMS​ ​aerosol​ ​optical​ ​depth:​ ​A​ ​machine​ ​learning​ ​approach (O et al., 2025) doi: